 Education is a preparation for life, not a search for intellectual skills.

 “The only really important thing in education is to teach the child how to learn.”

 The Montessori Environment

 - Permits children to discover and participate freely in activities suited to their individual level of capability.

-- Helps your child become an balanced, confident person with self-direction, inner discipline and responsibility.
+- Helps your child become a balanced, confident person with self-direction, inner discipline, and responsibility.

 - Fulfills your child’s need to become independent and to be able to make wise choices.